zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

 The conventional transaction fee presently is 0.00001 ZEC or 1,000 zats per ZIP 313, that allowed exploration of novel use cases of the Zcash blockchain.
-The Zcash network has operated for almost 2 years of 1,000 zats fee per shielded transaction without consideration for the total number of inputs and outputs in the transaction.
+The Zcash network has operated for almost 2 years at a conventional 1,000 zats fee per shielded transaction, without consideration for the total number of inputs and outputs in the transaction.
 This has resulted in high output transactions with 1,100 outputs costing the same as transactions with 2 outputs.